ajot/domain-checker-mcp-server/README.md

-# Domain Checker MCP Server
+# Domain Checker Remote MCP Server

 A Model Context Protocol (MCP) server that checks domain name availability using WHOIS lookups and DNS resolution.
 Built with the modern FastMCP framework for easy setup and reliable domain availability checking.